tetsuo/tetsuo.github.io/articles/intro-to-fp.md

 Lambda abstractions are expressed in the form of `λx.y`, where `x` is the variable of the function and `y` is its body.
 Lambda functions are identical to functions in programming except that they are [unary](https://en.wikipedia.org/wiki/Unary_function).

-> Also, "The procedure of viewing a multiple-arity operation as a sequence of abstractions that yield an equivalent unary operation is called [_currying_](https://en.wikipedia.org/wiki/Currying) the operation." [^plato-lambda-calculus] &mdash; It is a reference to logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
+> Also, "The procedure of viewing a multiple-arity operation as a sequence of abstractions that yield an equivalent unary operation is called [_currying_](https://en.wikipedia.org/wiki/Currying) the operation." [^plato-lambda-calculus] It is a reference to logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

 Examples in JavaScript: